skia4delphi/skia4delphi/README.md

 **[Skia4Delphi](https://skia4delphi.org)** is a cross-platform 2D graphics API for Delphi based on [Google's Skia](https://skia.org/) graphics library.

+#

+Help us responding a small questionnaire about our users in [this link](https://c7hppqdug11.typeform.com/to/Qc6o3ELs)
+#

 <p><a href="https://youtu.be/hI8L4qBXTgk"><img src="Assets/Documents/video-preview.png" width="640" alt="Video Preview" /></a></p>